zachwinter/COVID-USA/README.md

 This visualization attempts to augment the JHU dataset in two ways:

 1) The inclusion of county-level census data for visualizing data per-capita.
 2) Visualizing *active* cases instead of *cumulative* cases.

-In the absence of a reliable dataset for active cases on a county level, I'm deriving the data based on the assumption that it takes, on average, 21 days to recover from COVID-19.
+In the absence of a reliable dataset for active cases on a county level, the values are calculated based on the assumption that it takes, on average, 21 days to recover from COVID-19 (e.g. `Σ(i = n-21 to n-1) Δi`).

-Although ultimately an approximation, the results are fascinating:
+These two considerations enable us to visualize *the shape of COVID-19's movement*, even if the values themselves are derived.
+The following are some interesting examples of some significant regional hotspots:

 * [`Nov.
 05, 2020`](https://covid-usa.herokuapp.com#11052020)
 * [`Aug.
 17, 2021`](https://covid-usa.herokuapp.com/#08172021)